mathewgomas-alfred/mathewgomas.io/README.md

 Setting up Development Environment
 ----------------------------------
 You will need Python.
-I have version 3.6.3.
-Make sure to install PIP along with the installation.
+I have version 3.10.16 Make sure to install PIP along with the installation.
 PIP is a manager that is used to install external packages.
 We will use PIP to install Sphinx.
 Sphinx is a static site generation tool used for documentation purposes.

-After you install Python bring up a command prompt and type: `python --version`
+After you install Python bring up a command prompt and type: `python3 --version`

 It should tell you the version and verify that Python is installed.
 Mine says `Python 3.6.3`.
 If it says `Python 2.7.15` try replacing `python` with `python3`.